-The intern will study this issue first on Boolean functions (based on existing ideas of the team), where the problem resembles some variant of logic minimization and is concerned with fundamental computer science objects such as terms, DNF formulas and their sampling.
+The project will study this issue first on Boolean functions, where the problem resembles some variant of logic minimization and is concerned with fundamental computer science objects such as terms/cubes, DNF formulas and their sampling.
 The idea is to develop a learning algorithm that explores the trade-offs between the cardinality of C' and its descriptive complexity (the number of terms in its DNF representation).

 After solving the problem for static functions, we will move to functions over Boolean sequences, with the goal of producing a sample-compatible formula in linear-time temporal logic (LTL) or a regular expression.
-A finite sequence of length k over $\mathbb{B}^n$ can be represented using nk Boolean variables of the form $x_i[t]$ .
+A finite sequence of length k over \mathbb{B}^n can be represented using nk Boolean variables of the form $x_i[t]$.
 Hence a set/language of sequences can be written as a Boolean function over these variables.
+One possible research direction would be to characterize temporal functions (sequence classification), those that are expressed compactly by sequential formalisms, as special classes of Boolean functions closed under some variable permutations and not others.
+Similar investigations can be applied to spatial functions (image classification).
 The mix of theory and practice (implementation, empirical evaluation) will be determined by the inclination of the student.